Cray-HPE/docs-csm/troubleshooting/known_issues/cfs_session_status_for_image_customization_on_remote_node_stuck_at_running.md

 ## Error identification

-A symptom of this problem is following error in `inventory` container's log of CFS pod.
+A symptom of this problem is the following error in the `inventory` container log in the CFS session pod.

 ```text
 2025-08-08 15:44:52,299 - INFO    - cray.cfs.inventory.image - Error while waiting for SSH to be available: Error reading SSH protocol banner[Errno 104] Connection reset by peer.
 Retrying..
 ```

- Follow the steps to view `inventory` container log
+Follow these steps to view the `inventory` container log.

-1. (`ncn-mw#`) Get the details of the CFS session,
+1. (`ncn-mw#`) Get the details of the CFS session.

-   > In the following command, substitute the actual CFS Session Name being checked.
+   > In the following command, replace `<CFS_SESSION_NAME>` with the actual CFS session name being checked.

    ```bash
    cray cfs sessions describe <CFS_SESSION_NAME> --format json